Ah, the Facebook Boost button… One of our favorite marketing tools and also one of the most misunderstood.

 How do I boost a Facebook post correctly?

-It is one thing to boost a Facebook post.
-It is another thing altogether to do it correctly.
+It’s one thing to boost a Facebook post – it’s another thing altogether to do it correctly.

 - Select the right objective: Whatever your goal is for your advertisement, make sure your objective is correct.